 WHERE ARE YOU LOCATED?

-WAIT!
-WHAT DO YOU MEAN, I HAVE TO RIDE A BUS?
+WHY DO I HAVE TO RIDE A BUS?

 I WANT TO BRING MY FAMILY.
 ANY TIPS?